anamok/TrainsDatabase/README.md

 ### Updates:

 3-27 - Emma - *Created schema-v2.txt and sql-v2.sql to get started with our database design improvement; modified the SQL script from Phase 1 based on the data and format in the project sample data.
 More details please see schema-v2.txt.* <br>
-3-29 - Sam - *Reviewed changes and created an updated diagram, added insertdata.java for DML generation* 3-30 - Sam - *small updates*
+3-29 - Sam - *Reviewed changes and created an updated diagram, added insertdata.java for DML generation* <br>
+3-30 - Sam - *small updates*

 3-29 Notes/Thoughts: